|Platform PS3, 360, Wii, PSP, 3DS, PS Vita, Wii U, Win||Publisher EA Sports||Developer EA Canada||Release Date 09/25/2012|

 How do you mute players ? - PC

-1 reply latest reply about 1 year ago by eye-man
+1 reply latest reply over 1 year ago by eye-man

 The best young players of FIFA 13